Shed: Materials

 The main types of shed construction are metal sheathing over a metal frame, plastic sheathing and frame, all-wood construction (wood frame, wood siding and wood roof), and vinyl-sided sheds built over a wooden frame.
 Each type has various advantages and disadvantages that a homeowner has to consider.
 For example, while metal sheds are fire and termite-resistant, they can rust over time, or be severely damaged by high winds or heavy snow loads.
-Wood sheds are easier to modify or customize than plastic or metal because carpentry tools and basic carpentry skills are more readily available.
+Wood sheds are easier to modify or customise than plastic or metal because carpentry tools and basic carpentry skills are more readily available.
 Vinyl-sided, wood-framed sheds blend the strength of a wood frame with the maintenance-free aspect of vinyl siding (it does not need to be painted or varnished).
 The International Building Code (IBC) defines a shed as a building or structure of an accessory character; it classifies them under utility and miscellaneous group U (Chapter 3 Section 312).

 Metal

-Metal sheds are made from thin sheet metal sheathing (galvanized steel, aluminium, or corrugated iron) attached to a metal frame.
+Metal sheds are made from thin sheet metal sheathing (galvanised steel, aluminium, or corrugated iron) attached to a metal frame.
 Metal sheds are a good choice when long-term strength and resistance to fire, rot, or termites are desired.
-However, metal sheds may rust over time, particularly if they are constructed from steel that is not galvanized.
+However, metal sheds may rust over time, particularly if they are constructed from steel that is not galvanised.
 Be aware that concrete is highly corrosive so care needs to be taken when assembling your shed to avoid contact with the outside panels.

 As well, some types of metal sheds that have thin walls are easily dented, which may make some types of thin metal sheds a poor choice for vandal-prone areas or for high-traffic activities such as small businesses.
 In cold climates, metal sheds with thin walls need to have snow and ice cleared from the roof, because the thin metal may be damaged by a heavy accumulation.
 Since thin metal sheds weigh much less than wood or PVC plastic sheds, thin metal sheds are more at risk of being damaged by heavy winds.
 To prevent wind damage, thin metal sheds should be attached to a concrete foundation with screws.
 In countries where the climate is generally mild, such as Australia, very large metal sheds are used for many types of industry.
 Corrugated metal sheds may be better able to withstand wind and snow loads, as the corrugated shape makes the metal stronger than flat tin.